jackyzha0/jackyzha0.github.io/content/posts/networked-thought.md

 I use Pocket to keep a backlog of things that are interesting but not interesting enough for me to read at this exact moment.

 Actually, on reflection, I tend to generally bookmark things for later then revisit them when I have time.
-For [projects](thoughts/project-list.md), writing, and all sorts of reading.
+For [projects](thoughts/idea%20list.md), writing, and all sorts of reading.
 Even when reading books, I don't like to take complex notes right away will only bookmark or highlight phrases.
 I will eventually come back to the bookmarks a second time to generate insights and actual thoughts.
 It feels like this weeds out unnecessary noise and provides a natural chance for spaced repetition.

 These are the seeds that form the basis of ideas and thoughts.

 ### Saplings
 Saplings are single nodes or thoughts.
 When linking notes, I generally do not silo notes into categories.
-Sometimes, the presence of specific 'folders' or 'topics' prevents us from making surprising connections between otherwise related topics (e.g. [urban planning](thoughts/urban-planning.md) and [data structures](thoughts/articles/city-is-not-a-tree.md)).
+Sometimes, the presence of specific 'folders' or 'topics' prevents us from making surprising connections between otherwise related topics (e.g. [urban planning](thoughts/urban%20planning.md) and [data structures](thoughts/A%20City%20is%20not%20a%20Tree.md)).

-Sometimes, I will group nodes under [indexes](toc/directory.md) just so I can can review and approximate how much I've written under specific topics.

 ### Fruits
 Of course, a knowledge index isn't much use if it doesn't inform future thinking and output.
 Fruits are what I like to call derivative or 'new' pieces of content.

 It's the act of creating 'newer' work from saplings, mostly longer form essays, projects, etc. At this stage, thoughts and ideas have matured enough to be able to share and collaborate.
-Right now,  traditional '[tools for thought](thoughts/tools-for-thought.md)' are not great for this aspect, lacking the ability to publish, edit, and share notes with others.
+Right now,  traditional '[tools for thought](thoughts/tools%20for%20thought.md)' are not great for this aspect, lacking the ability to publish, edit, and share notes with others.

 ## Start your own
 I've found having my own digital garden has been immensely helpful.
 It's created a playground for me to experiment with writing, have an excuse to read, learn, and share with others, and be less scared of putting this out into the public.

-Through tending to this garden [in public](/thoughts/building-in-public), I hope to show my success, failures, and everything in between and offer it as an open garden to learn from for anyone who stumbles upon it in the future.
+Through tending to this garden [in public](thoughts/building%20in%20public.md), I hope to show my success, failures, and everything in between and offer it as an open garden to learn from for anyone who stumbles upon it in the future.
 If just one person is inspired by it, learns from a mistake I made, or builds off of my work, then I would consider this garden a success.

 Maybe you'll find this as an incentive to start your own.